🧠 See how Yahini's briefs outperform manual prompts across 11 metrics →

 That's why when building briefs, Yahini always structures the guidance around the specific funnel stage you’re targeting:

 1. For top-of-funnel, awareness-driving content, the briefs focus on educational topics, addressing overarching pain points and questions, and providing useful insights instead of pushy sales pitches.
-You’re not trying to sell here, you just want to establish authority and get on the audience's radar.
+You're not trying to sell here, you just want to establish authority and get on the target audience's radar, possibly by building out a topics cluster.

-With just a few inputs about your target personas and marketing goals, Yahini can automatically generate strategist-level briefs tailored to each funnel stage.
+With just a few inputs about your target personas and marketing goals, Yahini can automatically generate strategist-level briefs tailored to each funnel stage, supporting your content marketing strategy.

 Emphasize Messaging Hierarchies

 Okay, let's talk about something I see too many content marketers get wrong with their briefs and content.
-They treat it all like one giant brain dump, just listing out a bunch of topics to cover without any structure or hierarchy.
+They treat it all like one giant brain dump, just listing out a bunch of topics to cover without any structure or hierarchy, often just a rough outline.

-A normal brief usually looks like: "Talk about our product features, the benefits, how it compares to competitors, customer success stories, pricing details, etc." Just a laundry list of things to check off.
+A normal brief usually looks like: "Talk about our product features, the benefits, how it compares to competitors, customer success stories, pricing details, etc." Just a laundry list of things to check off, missing the key elements of a persuasive argument.

-This approach often leads to content that feels disjointed and lacks a clear narrative flow.
+This approach often leads to content that feels disjointed and lacks a clear narrative flow or content structure.
 There's no prioritization of what's most important to drive home.
 It's just an incoherent jumble of info and ideas.

 Instead, writing an effective content brief essentially means having a messaging hierarchy that makes sense.
 You need to identify the 1-2 key messages and value propositions you want to hammer home above all else.
 Those are the content tentpoles from which everything else stems.